xlang-ai/Spider2-V/evaluation_examples/examples/superset/ed065f30-6a77-446e-874f-c1175a4d17bc/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 (the cursor will change too), you can resize it by dragging and dropping.

 !Finally, save your changes by selecting Save changes in the top right.

+Documentation Source:
+superset.apache.org/docs/using-superset/exploring-data/index.md

+Documentation Title:
+Exploring Data in Superset | Superset

+Documentation Content:
+Resampling the data​

+In this section, we’ll resample the data so that rather than having daily data we have weekly data.
+As in the previous section, reopen the Tutorial Advanced Analytics Base chart.

+Next, in the Python Functions subsection of **Advanced Analytics**, enter 7D, corresponding to seven days, in the Rule and median as the Method and show the chart by selecting **Run Query**.

+!Note that now we have a single data point every 7 days.
+In our case, the value showed corresponds to the median value within the seven daily data points.
+For more information on the meaning of the various options in this section, refer to the
+Pandas documentation.

+Lastly, save your chart as Tutorial Resample and add it to the Tutorial Dashboard.
+Go to the tutorial dashboard to see the four charts side by side and compare the different outputs.

+Edit this pagePreviousCreating Your First DashboardNextIssue Codes- Exploring Data in Superset
+	Enabling Data Upload FunctionalityLoading CSV DataTable VisualizationDashboard BasicsPivot TableLine ChartMarkupPublishing Your DashboardAnnotationsAdvanced AnalyticsRolling MeanTime ComparisonResampling the data
+We use  !Copyright © 2024,
+ The Apache Software Foundation,
+ Licensed under the Apache License.

+Apache Superset, Apache, Superset, the Superset logo, and the Apache feather logo are either registered trademarks or trademarks of The Apache Software Foundation.
+All other products or name brands are trademarks of their respective holders, including The Apache Software Foundation.
+ Apache Software Foundationresources!Security|
+ Donate|
+ Thanks|
+ Events|
+ License|
+ Privacy!